NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Before You Buy a Salt-Free Water Softener

-According to Barnes, the term “softener” is a bit of a misnomer: “Water softeners actually eliminate the causes of hard water, mostly calcium and magnesium, and make it ‘un-hard’ (i.e. soft).
-Salt-free systems don’t actually remove them but seek to mitigate their effects.”
+According to Roy Barnes, master plumber and co-owner of Rockville, Maryland’s Service Force Plumbing, the term “softener” is a bit of a misnomer.
+“Water softeners actually eliminate the causes of hard water, mostly calcium and magnesium, and make it ‘un-hard’ (i.e., soft).
+Salt-free systems don’t actually remove [these minerals] but seek to mitigate their effects.”

 Our Top Picks

-We narrowed down a range of products to our list of top picks, each with its own thoroughly vetted pros and cons.
-Here are the best salt-free water conditioners for softening water that are effective and easy to install.
+We narrowed down a range of popular products to this list of five top picks, each with its own pros and cons.
+Each of these salt-free water conditioners are effective and easy to install.

 Best Overall